The Carps: Biography

-Rarely photographed without multi-colored leather hi tops, turquoise or pink T-shirts, and skinny jeans, the two members of the Carps wear their hipster cred on their sleeves while making a full and unique blend of R&B and stripped-down indie rock—as a two-piece, no less.
-Neil White became friends with Jahmal Tonge at a young age in Toronto, and the two started creating music as a free-spirited pastime to fill the hours between skateboarding and golfing of all things.
+According to AllMusic, the two members of The Carps were known for their distinct style, often wearing multi-coloured leather high-tops, turquoise or pink T-shirts, and skinny jeans.
+They blended elements of R&B and stripped-down indie rock, creating a distinctive sound as a two-piece band.
+Neil White and Jahmal Tonge became friends at a young age in Toronto and began making music together as a casual pastime between skateboarding and golfing.